-- 1. Open the solenoid valves by connecting both male and female connector housing of C24 together. - 2.
-Run the system for 10 minutes, shut it OFF, then close the receiver tank outlet valve by turning it clockwise, backseat the suction service valve on the compressor, install an appropriate pressure gauge set, and turn the valve forward 1⁄4 turn to enable a visual check of the suction pressure.
+- Open the solenoid valves by connecting both male and female connector housing of C24 together. - Run the system for 10 minutes, shut it OFF, then close the receiver tank outlet valve by turning it clockwise, backseat the suction service valve on the compressor, install an appropriate pressure gauge set, and turn the valve forward 1⁄4 turn to enable a visual check of the suction pressure. - 3.
+Disconnect the "Low Pressure Switch" connector (mounted near the A/C compressor. - Start the engine, press the HVAC control unit Passenger ON/OFF switch then the A/C switch, and adjust A/C temperature set point to coldest to increase cooling load.

-- 3. Disconnect the "Low Pressure Switch" connector (mounted near the A/C compressor. - 4.
-Start the engine, press the "Passenger ON/OFF" switch then the A/C switch, adjust "A/C Temperature" control to maximum A/C. - 5.
-Run the compressor until pressure reaches 1-2 psi (7-14 kPa).
+5. Run the compressor until pressure reaches 1-2 psi (7-14 kPa).